 Fix breakfast.
 Pour coffee.
 Just begin to drag the melon and the other goodies out to the table on the garden deck when ARF ARF ROAR YAP YAP ARF ARF WOOF WOOF ARF ARF YIPPETY YAP YAP YAP!!!!!!!

 Pool Dude is a chatty kinda guy.
 He does like to talk.
-Rudely, I sorta ignore him without saying in some many words arrghhh leave me alone because i bite!
+Rudely, I sorta ignore him without saying in so many words arrghhh leave me alone because i bite!
 He goes on about his business.
 Putters around.
 Surfaces to explain his scheme to provide a refurbished pool cleaner gadget of the Amazing Variety, a plan that was derailed during the week.
 No problem.
 We discuss last night’s political side show, he being right-stage, me being left-stage, both of us being gun owners.
 I can’t get .38s.
 He has a bunch of ammo stashed.
 We figure we’ll be needing this, though I suggest it’s mighty doubtful that Trump’s bully boys will be rioting through sub-suburban neighborhoods.
 He says he’s taking no chances.

 I say my plan is to get a blowgun.
 He says…